15205080581/polardb/intl.en-US/Pricing/Specifications and pricing.md

 **Note:**

--   Currently, POLARDB is supported only by the Indonesia \(Jakarta\) region.
-The service in other regions will be released soon.
+-   POLARDB is available only in the Indonesia \(Jakarta\) region and will be rolled out soon in the other regions.
 -   **Each price in the preceding tables is for a single node.
 An ApsaraDB for POLARDB cluster consists of a primary node and a read-only node by default.**
 -   You can select node specifications for the primary node when you create a cluster.
 The read-only node has the same specifications as the primary node.
 -   Each **maximum input/output operations per second \(IOPS\)** value is theoretical.